Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ Sorting.md

 <p>
 Bubble sort is a straightforward sorting algorithm that iterates through a list of elements to be sorted, checks adjcent elements, and exchanges them if they are in the incorrect order.
 This process continues until no further swaps are required, indicating that the list has been successfully sorted.
 While bubble sort isn't the most efficient sorting algorithm available, it stands out for its simplicity and ease of implementation.
 In interviewes it is actually recommended to use this sorting algorithm as the chances of success are high with this easy sorting algorithm.
 You can then use the argument of this sort not being effecient to implement more effecient ones.
 Bubble sort is an in-place sorting algorithm and is stable.
 The worst-case time complexity of this algorithm is O(n^2).

+Bubble sort is a simple and inefficient sorting algorithm used to arrange elements in a specific order within a list or array.
+It is named "bubble sort" because smaller elements gradually "bubble" to the top of the list as the algorithm iterates through the data.
+Despite its simplicity, bubble sort is rarely used in practice due to its poor time complexity, making it impractical for large datasets.

+Here are some key properties and characteristics of bubble sort:

+Basic Principle:

+Bubble sort works by repeatedly swapping adjacent elements if they are in the wrong order until the entire list is sorted.
+Algorithm:

+Start at the beginning of the list.
+Compare the first two elements, and if they are in the wrong order, swap them.
+Move to the next pair of elements and repeat the comparison and swapping process until you reach the end of the list.
+After one pass through the list, the largest element will have "bubbled" to the end.
+Repeat this process for the entire list until no more swaps are needed.
+Time Complexity:

+The worst-case time complexity of bubble sort is O(n^2), where n is the number of elements in the list.
+The best-case time complexity occurs when the list is already sorted, and in this case, it's still O(n^2).
+Adaptive:

+Bubble sort is adaptive, meaning it performs better when the list is partially sorted.
+This is because fewer swaps are required in this scenario.
+Stable:

+Bubble sort is a stable sorting algorithm, meaning it preserves the relative order of equal elements.
+Inefficient:

+Bubble sort is highly inefficient, especially for large datasets, due to its quadratic time complexity.
+It is not suitable for practical use when dealing with sizable or unsorted data.
+Comparisons and Swaps:

+Bubble sort performs a significant number of comparisons and swaps, which makes it less efficient than more advanced sorting algorithms like quicksort, merge sort, or heapsort.
+In-Place Sorting:

+Bubble sort is an in-place sorting algorithm, meaning it does not require additional memory space to sort the list.
+Popular for Educational Purposes:

+Bubble sort is commonly used in educational settings to teach sorting algorithms and their principles due to its simplicity and easy-to-understand nature.
+Variants:

+Variations of bubble sort exist, such as the cocktail shaker sort, which sorts the list in both directions, reducing the number of passes required in some cases.

 </p>